blue-season/pywarm/docs/tutorial.md

 names like `my_prefix_1`, `my_prefix_2` in the children module list.

-See the PyWarm [resnet example in the examples folder](https://github.com/blue-season/pywarm/blob/master/examples/resnet.py) on how to use these features to load pre-trained models into PyWarm models.
+See the PyWarm [resnet example in the examples folder](https://github.com/blue-season/pywarm/blob/master/examples/resnet.py) on how to use these features to load pre-trained model parameters into PyWarm models.